ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/Docker.md

 Conx, version 3.6.0
 ```

+The version number may be higher than 3.6.0.
+You are ready to go!

 6. **Shutdown**.
 If this works, you're done!
 You can shut down the notebook by
 select `File` -> `Close and Halt`.
 You can shutdown the Docker container and webserver
 by typing Control+C in the console where you entered `sudo docker run...` in step #2.
-If this doesn't work, then you want to try the Docker option,
+If this doesn't work, then you want to try the VirtualBox option,
 or ask from help on the `conx-users` mailing list:

 https://groups.google.com/forum/#!forum/conx-users

 7. **Regular Use**.
-To use the Docker container regularly, go to step #3.
+To use the Docker container regularly, go to step #3, and proceed through step #6.